 Vendor accidents happen when children run to catch ice cream trucks or people gather around other food trucks.

 Back-up accidents happen when a driver backs up and strikes a pedestrian that was behind them.

 Many of these accidents happen in the daylight and are often the result of distracted driving.
 Distracted driving is defined as a driver who is driving while also using an electronic communication or other electronic device, talking to passengers, reading, eating or drinking, grooming, adjusting the radio, daydreaming, or looking at something else other than the road.

 If you have suffered injuries due to a pedestrian vs. car accident you could be entitled to damages.
 While Florida drivers are required by law to have at least $10,000 in insurance coverage, this may not even cover the cost of minor injuries.

 An experienced Florida personal injury attorney may be able to review your case and negotiate a settlement with the insurance company.
 A settlement may include compensation for medical bills, prescriptions, therapy costs, lost wages, pain and suffering, and loss of enjoyment of life.

 Contact a Florida Personal Injury Attorney Today

-The Boca Raton attorneys at the Leifer Law Firm have over a decade of experience helping their clients receive the compensation they deserve after suffering injuries at the hand of a negligent driver.
+The Boca Raton attorneys at Leifer & Ramirez have over a decade of experience helping their clients receive the compensation they deserve after suffering injuries at the hand of a negligent driver.
 Contact us today to schedule a consultation at one of our convenient Florida locations.